-The Head Men’s and Women’s Swimming & Diving Coach at Long Island University will be responsible for the overall development and management of the swimming program.
+The Assistant Rowing Coach at Long Island University will be responsible for assisting the head coach with the overall development and management of the men’s and women’s rowing program.
 This position includes coaching, recruitment, student-athlete development, program administration and fiscal management responsibilities, as well as development and implementation of a strategic plan for the program.

-Position Summary: Recruits prospective student-athletes, provides competition-day coaching, and practice preparation, as well as program administrative responsibilities within the Athletics Department.
+Assists with the recruitment of prospective student-athletes, provides game-day coaching, and practice preparation, as well as program administrative responsibilities within the Athletics Department.

 The Assistant Coach is charged with several major duties in connection with the Rowing program, including: